Spanning Tree Autoregressive Visual Generation: Conclusion

 \section{Conclusion}

-In this work, we propose \methodfull{} (\method{}) modeling, which adopts BFS traversal order of uniform spanning starting from the corner of the lattice as the randomized sequence order of AR visual generation models.
-By adopting the traversal order of a uniform spanning tree that structurally reflects prior knowledge of the image, it achieves image editing capability through the flexibility of choice in sequence orders for image editing and sampling performance simultaneously.
-Notably, \method{} achieves bidirectional context-sampling performance and robustness with a simple learning structure, with only minimal changes to the conventional AR visual modeling architecture.
-The simplicity of \method{} can serve as a building block for future works on diverse extensions of AR visual modeling.
+In this work, we propose \methodfull{} (\method{}) modeling, which adopts the BFS traversal order of the uniform spanning tree rooted at the corner of the image patch lattice as the sequence order randomization strategy for AR visual generation models.
+It structurally reflects prior knowledge of images, thereby maintaining generation performance without a complex training strategy, while still supporting flexible sequence orders to achieve region-level modification, which were the weaknesses and strengths of permutation AR modeling.
+Notably, a remarkable feature of \method{} is its simplicity, which requires only minimal changes to the widely adopted conventional AR modeling architecture to support both robust image generation and image inpainting.
+We hope this simplicity of \method{} can serve as a basic building block for future AR visual modeling work and be extended to early-fusion multimodal generative models.